tarq2000/Lorhammer/README.md

 Lorhammer is here to do that.
 You can launch as much lorhammers as you want to stress and test your network-server.## License

 This project is licensed under the Apache 2 License - see the `LICENSE.md` file for details

+(The orginal file is in the Lorhammer website : http://lorhammer.itk.fr/)